trevortomesh/OSHRepo/README.md

 ===================================
 [![License](https://poser.pugx.org/phpunit/phpunit/license)](https://packagist.org/packages/phpunit/phpunit)

+The point of this repository is to serve as an example for how one might set-up a repo for an interactive hardware project.
+There doesn't seem to be any sort of agreement between developers as to how such a repo should be set up --  therefore, I'd like to propose this set-up.

 This is where you describe your project in short.
 This will be where potential users look to understand what your project is about -- and it's your chance to catch their eye.

 This specific project is an MSP430G2553 based game console.
 It was built for a conference and that's pretty much all I feel like writing about it because this is just an example, after all.
 It's a good idea to put some sort of picture of your completed project here like this -- but smaller: